slimshadeey1/ZachSockets/Concept.md

   send a message from Device A to Device B on port 25565 (Minecraft Port) we would create a socket on each end on port 25565.
 We could then send strings in a UTF-8 format over the internet to the proper socket.

+Networking Points
+- URL, URLConnection, Socket, and ServerSocket classes all use TCP to communicate over the network.